Enhanced Odds, Free Bets, Money Back Offers and Bonuses for the Biggest Boxing and UFC Fights – Tyson Fury v Francesco Pianeta, 18th August 2018

 As such, the bookies have started to come up with some very nice betting offers for the biggest fights in both boxing and UFC.
 Here we bring you the best boxing betting offers and previews ahead of the next big fight.
 Check out what’s on offer.

-James DeGale v Caleb Truax Betting Odds and Free Bets
+Tyson Fury v Francesco Pianeta Betting Offers and Free Bets

 What Boxing Bets Can I Place?

 As with most major sports these days, there are literally hundreds of different betting markets offered by the top bookies that you can choose from.
 We won’t go through them all, but here are the main boxing (and UFC) betting markets.

 - Winner – This is the most popular market and is simply a bet on which of the two fighters will win the bout – or indeed whether it will end in a (rare) draw.
 The method of victory is not important, it can be by knockout, on points, by disqualification or anything else, the important thing is simply which fighter is declared the winner at the end of the fight.

 - Method of Victory – Often you will find that boxing or UFC fights are very one-sided in the ‘winner’ market so it can pay to look elsewhere to get better odds.
 The ‘method of victory’ market is a popular alternative to the main ‘winner’ market and allows the punter to pick the fighter they think will win coupled with the method of that win, either KO, TKO, on points, by disqualification or some combination of those.
 You can often also just pick the method of victory without stating which fighter you think will win, obviously at reduced odds.

 - Round Betting – The ‘round betting’ market can offer some great odds by allowing you to pick in which round your chosen fighter will triumph.